eee-c/couch_design_docs/README.txt

 == DESCRIPTION:

-Manage CouchDB views.
+Manage CouchDB views and documents.

 == FEATURES/PROBLEMS:

-* Allows you to store your CouchDB design documents on the file system with <tt>.js</tt> extensions.
+* Store your CouchDB documents on the filesystem for on-demand upload.
+Design documents are kept in a <tt>_design</tt>
+  sub-directory, with <tt>.js</tt> extensions.
+Normal documents are stored with a <tt>.json</tt> extension.

 == SYNOPSIS:

   DB_URL = "http://localhost:5984/db"
-  DIRECTORY = "/repos/db/coudb/_design"
+  DIRECTORY = "/repos/db/couchdb/"

+  # /repos/db/couchdb/_design/lucene/transform.js
-  # /repos/db/coudb/_design/lucene/transform.js
+  # /repos/db/couchdb/foo.json

-  CouchDesignDocs.upload_dir(DB_URL, DIRECTORY)
+  CouchDesignDocs.put_dir(DB_URL, DIRECTORY)

   # => lucene design document with a "transform" function containing
   #    the contents of transform.js
+  #     - AND -
+  #    a document named "foo" with the JSON contents from the foo.json
+  #    file

 == REQUIREMENTS: